krzemienski/awesome-from-stars/README.md

 * [mifi/ezshare](https://github.com/mifi/ezshare): Easily share files, folders and clipboard over LAN - Like Google Drive but without internet
 * [sylviiu/ezytdl](https://github.com/sylviiu/ezytdl): Advanced electron-based frontend for yt-dlp
 * [knik0/faad2](https://github.com/knik0/faad2): Freeware Advanced Audio (AAC) Decoder faad2 mirror
-* [danielmiessler/fabric](https://github.com/danielmiessler/fabric): fabric is an open-source framework for augmenting humans using AI.
-It provides a modular framework for solving specific problems using a crowdsourced set of AI prompts that can be used anywhere.
+* [danielmiessler/fabric](https://github.com/danielmiessler/fabric): Fabric is an open-source framework for augmenting humans using AI.
+It provides a modular system for solving specific problems using a crowdsourced set of AI prompts that can be used anywhere.
 * [strongself/fabricio](https://github.com/strongself/fabricio): Fetch Fabric.io statistics like never before
 * [ageitgey/face_recognition](https://github.com/ageitgey/face_recognition): The world's simplest facial recognition api for Python and the command line
 * [facebook/facebook-ios-sdk](https://github.com/facebook/facebook-ios-sdk): Used to integrate the Facebook Platform with your iOS & tvOS apps.